Promised Land (2012 film): Plot

-Butler begins to meet a great deal of resistance in town.
+Butler begins to encounter considerable resistance in town.
 Noble seems to be winning over nearly everyone, including Alice.
-One night Butler receives a package from Global that includes an enlarged copy of a photograph of dead cattle on a field that Noble said came from his family's Nebraska farm.
+One night, Butler receives a package from Global that includes an enlarged photograph of dead cattle in a field, which Noble said came from his family's Nebraska farm.

-The enlargement shows that the structure thought to be a silo is, in fact, a lighthouse, which are nonexistent in Nebraska, revealing that Noble fabricated his story and deceived the people.
-The picture was actually taken in Lafayette, Louisiana, where Global is in the midst of a lawsuit over environmental complications that were probably caused by their use of fracking.
+The enlargement shows that the structure thought to be a silo is, in fact, a lighthouse, which does not exist in Nebraska, revealing that Noble fabricated his story and deceived the people.
+The picture was actually taken in Lafayette, Louisiana, where Global is in the midst of a lawsuit over environmental issues that were likely caused by its use of fracking.

-Butler informs the town's mayor of the deception, who then informs the rest of the town.
+Butler informs the town's mayor of the deception, who then tells the rest of the town.
 He returns to the hotel to find Noble loading his truck, preparing to leave town.
 Noble accidentally reveals that he knows the picture with the lighthouse was taken in Lafayette.

-Butler realizes the only way Noble could have known this information is if he were also employed by Global, and that Noble's job had been to discredit the environmental movement and convince the town to vote in favor of Global's offer.
+Butler realizes the only way Noble could have known this information is if Global also employed him, and that Noble's job had been to discredit the environmental movement and convince the town to vote in favor of Global's offer.
 He arranged for Butler to receive the "confidential" photos and engineered the entire public relations effort.

 At a town meeting the next day, the citizens are prepared to vote on Global's efforts to buy drilling rights to their property.
-Butler talks to them about how the barn in the picture reminds him of his grandfather's barn.
+Butler tells them that the barn in the picture reminds him of his grandfather's barn.
 He reveals that Noble has manipulated them and is employed by Global.

 As Butler leaves the meeting, he finds Thomason on the phone with Global.
 She tells him he is fired and that she is leaving for New York.
-Butler walks to Alice's home and she welcomes him in.
+Butler walks to Alice's home, and she welcomes him in.